 Furthermore, initiatives such as the Cross Enterprise Procurement Group (CEPG) allow Arca Continental and the Coca-Cola System to work together with suppliers in more than 140 countries, seeking solutions that optimize the supply process.
-This collaborative model not only strengthens partnerships but also ensures that sales costs remain competitive.
+This collaborative of supply chain spending going to local suppliers model not only strengthens partnerships but also ensures that sales costs remain competitive.